mbairi/MineSweeperAI/Readme.md

 - Windows XP rule set: the bomb is never located at the square of the first click (rules out 1 square)
 - Windows 7 rule set: the bomb is never located at nor around the square of the first click (rules out 9 squares)

 In order to use new rule sets in your code, simply add one more parameter `rule` every time creating new instances of the `MinsSweeper()` class from `game.py`.

 Possible keywords are `default` (stupid initialization), `winxp` (Windows XP rule set) and `win7` (Windows 7 rule set).

 For example, `env = MineSweeper(width=10, height=10, bomb_no=9, rule='win7')`.

-We recommend you not to use `default` any longer with the benefit of being able to compare your performance with the theoretical baseline below.

 |difficulty|Windows XP rule|Windows 7 rule|
 |---|---|---|